kirillzyusko/react-native-bundle-splitter/website/versioned_docs/version-2.x/docs-guide-metro.md

 original_id: metro
 ---

+On this stage we are gathering info about which modules will be included in "startup" bundle.
+And we are sending this information to metro-bundler, so this tool is aware about that.

 ## Initial Configuration

 In order to see which files should be loaded on initial start of app you can use helper utility (use this code in `App.js`):